Mike Yastrzemski Player Props: Giants vs. Reds

-The San Francisco Giants, including Mike Yastrzemski (.174 batting average in his past 10 games), take on starting pitcher Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Monday at 7:10 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.174 batting average in his past 10 games), battle starting pitcher Luke Weaver and the Cincinnati Reds at Great American Ball Park, Tuesday at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Pirates.
+In his most recent game he had a hitless showing (0-for-2) against the Pirates.

 Mike Yastrzemski Game Info & Props vs. the Reds